Legal education in the United States: Criticism

 Law school normally consists of only a classroom setting, unlike training in other professions.
 (For example, medical school in the United States is traditionally two years of class environment and two years of "rotations", or an apprenticeship-type hands-on experience.)
 Although some countries such as Germany and France require apprenticeship with a practicing attorney, this is not required in any United States jurisdiction.
 Because of this, many law students graduate with a grasp of the legal doctrines necessary to pass the bar exam, but with no actual hands-on experience or knowledge of the day-to-day practice of law.
 The American Bar Association called for American law schools to move towards a practice-based approach in the MacCrate Report.

 Many law schools have started to supplement classroom education with practical experience.
 Externship programs allow students to receive academic credit for unpaid work with a judge, government agency, or community legal services office.
-Several law schools also have law clinic programs in which students counsel actual clients under the supervision of a professor, such as University of Massachusetts School of Law.
+Several law schools also have law clinic programs in which students counsel actual clients under the supervision of a professor, such as University of Massachusetts School of Law and Cardozo School of Law.
 City University of New York School of Law and Florida Coastal School of Law are some of the few law schools that require student participation in law clinic courses.
-Similarly, Northeastern University School of Law and Savannah Law School use cooperative education to give their students law office work experience prior to graduation.
+Similarly, Northeastern University School of Law uses cooperative education to give its students law office work experience prior to graduation, as did the now-defunct Savannah Law School.
 Washington and Lee University School of Law has completely re-vamped its curriculum to require students to take practicum courses, externships, and clinics in the final year of law school to provide experience in preparation for practice.